Vincenzo estimated that it’d take twenty minutes to get back home. They were running, too, and there wasn’t much traffic to dodge.

 “No, it’s okay.
 I just didn’t want you seeing anything that might…alarm you.”
 She parted her legs.
 “This okay?”

-After knowing he was okay, Sylvia lifted up the rest of her dress as curtains to her play.
+After knowing he was okay, Sylvia lifted up the rest of her dress like curtains to her play.

 He worked quickly.
 For a daft moment, he didn’t know how to take off her stockings.
 He thought her slip had some type of zipper on it like a pair of pants.
 He never knew she wore so many layers.
 He was probably a hypocrite in that regard.

 He didn’t know what to expect.
-The part of the body that he’d been agonizing about for years, it looked pretty well normal by his standards.
+This part of the body he’d agonized over for years, it looked pretty well normal by his standards.
 Dare he say it, but he was a bit jealous.
-It was different than what he’d envisioned—definitely hairier, and bigger—but it was as soft and pink as his and, as she bit her lower lip, just as sensitive, it seemed.
+It was different than what he thought—definitely hairier, and bigger—but it was as soft and pink as his and, as she bit her lower lip, just as sensitive, it seemed.

 He played with her using his hand.
 He’d seen this in artwork and knew it happened often, but he never imagined himself doing this with anyone before.
 Certainly not on his knees, maneuvering his weight so as not to make it awkward.

 Whatever he was doing, it was doing more for her than it did for him.
-Upon the first touch, she grabbed the sheets and melted into a moan.
-Her parted legs lifted up the dress and gave him more room to work with.
+Upon the first touch, she grabbed the sheets and melted into pleasure.
+Her parted legs lifted up her dress and gave him more room to work with.
 “Oh, Vincenzo.”

 Dumbly, he nodded like she was asking him a question.
 He was so focused on pleasing her, he didn’t realize where he was in the process until it was very prominently in front of him.